Miha-x64/Lychee/README.md

 Nope.
 Java since v.
 1.8 contains `CompletableFuture` for async computations.
 It also was backported to ~~Java 6.5~~ _Android_ a long time ago.
+Note that it is distributed under 'GPL v.
+2.0 with classpath exception' which is not as restrictive as GPL itself.

 You can mutate concurrent properties in the end of async computations, changing UI state as needed.